 Have you ever wondered how to make beautiful leather traditionally, and how to honor animal hides for a plethora of uses?
 Today, we’ll take hides that were harvested during the fall hunt, and honor them by making sure none go to waste.
 We’ll scrape them clean, shape some into parfleche, a drum, and other rawhide tools, then follow an ancient recipe using eggs instead of brains to convert at least one of the hides into tanned buckskin leather.

-10:45 – Groups Begin Station Work (Fleshing; Wet Scraping; Dry Scraping; Softening)
+11:30 – Egg Prepared Hides & Rotate Through Stations (Fleshing; Wet Scraping; Dry Scraping; Softening)

 Registration: Who & How

-Please prepare as you normally would for a hike, including lunch, water bottle, 10 essentials, etc. However, please wear clothing that can get super soiled for this workshop, and be aware that sparks from the campfire can melt your synthetic clothing, so wool might be a good option.
+Bring lunch, water, work gloves, and wear clothing that can get super soiled for this workshop, and be aware that sparks from the campfire can melt your synthetic clothing, so natural materials like wool might be the best option.
+If you have materials geared toward working with hides, definitely bring those as well.
 Join us today and at any of our Weekend Workshops on themes of survival, wildlife and ethnobotany, and please contact us for carpooling information.